 AGMA is negotiating meaningful harassment prevention provisions in all of our collective bargaining agreements.
 These provisions require our signatory companies to deal proactively with harassment in the workplace and to establish policies and practices that, at a minimum, comply with local, state, and federal law.

 We also have been attempting to negotiate contract language that allows AGMA to play a more active role in preventing and addressing harassment.
 We are seeking to strengthen employer harassment policies and ensure meaningful harassment prevention training.
-We have amended our Guest Artist Agreement to

 The health and safety of AGMA members is of paramount importance.
 AGMA recognizes that these situations present difficult challenges for our members and for our organization.
 Nevertheless, we believe that acknowledging and confronting issues of sexual harassment in the workplace is the only way we overcome these toxic aspects of our industry and bring around meaningful cultural change.
 We welcome and indeed need your participation in this endeavor to create and maintain workplaces free of harassment and discrimination.